robert-hardy/statistical_inference/PITCHME.md

 ### Meet B

+Bayesian inference corresponds more closely to our intuition:

+> Given the data, I’m less persuaded that the coin is fair.

+---

+### Posterior = Prior + Update

 > I originally reckoned the coin was fair.

 > Given the HH data I have updated my estimate.